Zyphra/zcookbook/README.md

 ### Hybrid Architectures

-Hybrid architectures combine the strengths of both dense transformers and SSMs.
-By integrating elements of full attention with more efficient linear sequence mixers, these models aim to balance performance with computational efficiency.
-Zyphra's Zamba and Jamba models are prime examples of this approach, demonstrating the potential of hybrid architectures in various applications.
+Dense hybrid architectures combine the strengths of both dense transformers and SSMs.
+They don't introduce the memory overhead of MoEs, maintain the exact cross-sequence dependencies of attention, and have inference latency of SSMs.

-Each of these architectures is illustrated below to provide a visual understanding of their structure and components.
-The figures have been optimized to appear well-balanced and readable, ensuring they serve as effective visual aids in understanding the complexities of each model architecture.

 **Zamba-7B**    |    **Zamba2-2.7B**       |  **Zamba2-1.2B**
 :-------------------------:|:-------------------------:|:-------------------------: